 Using linker options it is possible to set the program stack and heap size.
-See [Setting Stack Size from gnatlink], page 262 and [Setting Heap Size from gnatlink], page 262.
+See [Setting Stack Size from gnatlink], page 265 and [Setting Heap Size from gnatlink], page 265.

-gnatlink determines the list of objects required by the Ada program and prepends them to the list of objects passed to the linker. gnatlink also gathers any arguments set by the use of pragma Linker_Options and adds them to the list of arguments presented to the linker.
+gnatlink determines the list of objects required by the Ada program and prepends them to the list of objects passed to the linker. gnatlink also gathers any arguments set by the use of pragma Linker\Options and adds them to the list of arguments presented to the linker.

-4.6.2 Switches for qnatlink
+4.6.2 Switches for gnatlink

-The following switches are available with the qnatlink utility:
+The following switches are available with the gnatlink utility: